McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

     --MENU-SEARCH-BOX-color: #33a1ff; /* Override search field border color */
     --MENU-SEARCH-BOX-ICONS-color: #a1d2fd; /* Override search field icons color */

-    --MENU-SECTIONS-ACTIVE-BG-color:#20272b; /* Background color of the active section and its childs */ --MENU-SECTIONS-BG-color:#252c31; /* Background color of other sections */
+    --MENU-SECTIONS-ACTIVE-BG-color:#20272b; /* Background color of the active section and its children */ --MENU-SECTIONS-BG-color:#252c31; /* Background color of other sections */
     --MENU-SECTIONS-LINK-color: #ccc; /* Color of links in menu */
     --MENU-SECTIONS-LINK-HOVER-color: #e6e6e6;  /* Color of links in menu, when hovered */